 Lorien (she; her) is an assistant professor in Educational Measurement and Research (Qualitative Inquiry) at the University of South Florida.

-Lorien is an associate editor for the journal Qualitative Health Research, and serves on the editorial board for the International Journal of Qualitative Methods, The Qualitative Report, and Cultural Diversity & Ethnic Minority Psychology.
+Lorien is an associate editor for the journal Qualitative Health Research, and serves on the editorial boards of the International Journal of Qualitative Methods, The Qualitative Report, and Cultural Diversity & Ethnic Minority Psychology.

 In 2018, Lorien received the Doctor of Philosophy degree in Human Development and Family Science with a specialization in Interdisciplinary Qualitative Research from the University of Georgia.
 Before coming to the University of South Florida, Lorien was a faculty member of qualitative methods at the University of Arkansas.